TyDusseau/SecurityLab/README.md

 # Implementing a SOC and Honeynet in Azure

-In the security lab project, my aim was to establish a controlled environment for simulating and detecting cyber attacks.
+In this security lab project, my aim was to establish a controlled environment for simulating and detecting cyber attacks.
 My primary focus was on ingesting and analyzing logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
 By utilizing OSINT, I created threat maps to help identify geographical attack locations, which could be further leveraged to enhance security posture.
 This hands-on experience was crafted to deepen my understanding of network security, attack patterns, and defensive strategies.
 ### Skills Learned

 - Advanced understanding of SIEM concepts and practical application.